 This recipe uses frozen corn kernels.
 You can of course use corn from grilled corn on the cob.
 Usually I don't have any leftover corn when I grill corn, and if I do grill it, I want to eat it right then and there, on the cob.

 Mexican crema is a lot like runny sour cream.
 I don't usually have it around, so I usually use diluted sour cream when a recipe like this one calls for crema.
 But if you have crema, use it!

-- 2 Tbsps of Mexican crema or 2 Tbsp sour cream that have been slightly diluted with water
+2 tablespoons Mexican crema or 2 tablespoons sour cream that have been slightly diluted with water

 Remove the corn from the pan to a bowl, and repeat with the remaining frozen corn kernels.